dkauf42/bayota/README.md

 #### Other paths used by this project

- - `~/.config/${USER}/` # holds configuration files
- - `~/bayota_output/`  #

 (These paths are set during install by the `bayota_settings` package)

+***Note:*** *Three config files will be copied into `~/.config/${USER}/` during the first install (or first test run). \
+These files set up local paths and formatting and are central to conducting BayOTA optimization studies.*

+- `bayota_user_config.ini` specifies output path stems (for stdout, graphics, and logs)
+- `bayota_bash_config.con` specifies the path of the project directory.
+- `bayota_logging_config.cfg` specifies the format and targets of log messages.

+*These files will not be changed by subsequent code executions after being generated.*\
+*Example config files can be found in the `bayota_settings` package.*

 # ⚙ How do I get set up?

+#### 👥 Clone the repository

-1 - Check out a clone of this repository to a location of your choice, e.g.
+-- Check out a clone of this repository to a location of your choice, e.g.
 ```
 git clone https://gitlab.com/daka42/bayota.git ~/bayota
 ```

-2 - From the project directory, get the latest version:
+-- From the project directory, get the latest version:

 ```
 cd bayota/